 Clay City - Coalmont is a very small town located in the state of Indiana.
 With a population of 3,526 people and just one neighborhood, Clay City - Coalmont is the 165th largest community in Indiana.
 Much of the housing stock in Clay City - Coalmont was built prior to World War II, making it one of the older and more historic towns in the country.

-When you are in Clay City - Coalmont, you'll notice that it is more blue-collar than most other communities in America.
-41.92% of Clay City - Coalmont’s employed work in blue-collar jobs, while America averages only 27.7% that do.
+Because occupations involving physical labor dominate the local economy, Clay City - Coalmont is generally considered to be a blue-collar town.
+41.92% of the Clay City - Coalmont workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
 Overall, Clay City - Coalmont is a town of service providers, construction workers and builders, and transportation and shipping workers.
 There are especially a lot of people living in Clay City - Coalmont who work in sales jobs (7.86%), healthcare suport services (7.68%), and office and administrative support (7.02%).

-Clay City - Coalmont is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+Being a small town, Clay City - Coalmont does not have a public transit system used by locals to get to and from work.

 The percentage of adults in Clay City - Coalmont with college degrees is slightly lower than the national average of 21.84% for all communities.
 16.14% of adults in Clay City - Coalmont have a bachelor's degree or advanced degree.